Penelope Bould MBACP Couples, Adults, Children, Families, Psychosexual, L'coach

 Where appropriate I can also liaise with police officers and the Crown Prosecution Service and other authorities such as child and social services.

 From 2007 until government finding cuts recently, I was a member of a government supported on-call team for post-disaster work and, having attended about a dozen training courses to the government's National Institute of Health (NICE) Guidelines on the subject, anxiety and trauma are amongst my specialities, aiding my work with people with a range of anxiety issues whether trauma related or not.
 The training has included my performance being evaluated and complimented upon by a room full of psychologists and therapists so this is another reassurance for you that I am a respected professional.

 Whether wanting to learn how to relax more easily, work out your life purpose, fulfil your goals, healing old or new hurts or finding direction when feeling lost or facing confusion, addressing a specific or wide variety of issues, I am here to help to EMPOWER you in a way which is right for YOU.

 I accept you as you are and help to provide options in a non-judgmental way and encourage you to find inspiration and if you need it to add to your motivation too.

 I also teach techniques to use daily such as for boosting self confidence, relaxation and meditation to give your brain a break from unhappy thoughts whilst working to change your outlook or negative perceptions where appropriate.

-Issues around diversity are also amongst my specialities, especially gender (such as gender body dysphoria) and disability matters.
+Issues around diversity are also amongst my specialities, especially gender (such as gender body dysphoria) race and ethnicity issues including prejudice, discrimination and oppression and disability matters.

 UNIVERSITY GUEST LECTURER & TUTOR - E.G. TAUGHT GPs ABOUT MENTAL HEALTH & PSYCHIATRISTS ABOUT EMPOWERING DISABLED PEOPLE